 Even if your injuries affect only one body part, just considering your settlement options can be overwhelming.
 But when an injury affects several body parts, it gets even more complex—and critical—to explore all your options to go for the best settlement package for you.
 Don’t risk losing the maximum possible benefits, which may include lifetime medical care, since workers’ compensation total disability may not be what you think.

 You need a professional to guide you to the best way.
 And the worse you’re hurt, the harder the insurance company will fight against you, because it’s more costly to the company’s profits (and the managers’ quarterly bonuses).
 Don’t go it alone against insurance professionals; you’re an amateur in the workers’ comp arena.
-Email us to see if we can level the playing field for you.
+Call us toll free at 888-230-1841 or fill out a Get Help Now form to see if we can level the playing field for you.